Blue hair: Occupational causes

-Animals
+Other animals

 Some varieties of rabbit have been bred with blue hair such as the Belgian breed, the Blue of Sint-Niklaas.
 This was a light sky blue in color with a white blaze.
 Other breeds of blue rabbit are darker and there are about 45 different shades or textures recognised by show judges.

 There are several breeds of dogs which may have a blue coat including the Kerry Blue Terrier, Bluetick Coonhound and Grand Bleu de Gascogne.
 This arises in two main ways: from a dilution or silvering of a black coat so that it is seen as blue-grey; or from a mottling or marbling effect which mixes black and white to be seen as navy blue.
-Dogs with blue coats are often prone to skin allergies.

 The fleece of sheep may be a natural blue-grey, such as the Himalayan blue sheep, or may be dyed blue as a raddle or to make them more conspicuous in snowy conditions.

 Oxen breeds referred to as Blue Roane were plentiful centuries ago (shades of blue) and some of that genetics somehow evolved into slight tinting of blue in some Holstein cattle.

 The coat of several other animals is called blue, including those of blue roan horses, the Russian Blue cat, and the blue variant of the Arctic fox's coat.

 Artistic representations

 Pictures

 Blue hair has been described as a "sacred aesthetic" in ancient Egypt and Mesopotamia, where lapis lazuli was used in funerary art and statuary.

 Many colored pictorials from the Anglo-Saxon tribes after the departure of Roman troops feature women with blue hair.
-According to Gale R. Owen-Crocker in Dress in Anglo-Saxon England "the use of colour in Anglo-Saxon art is not realistic ... and there is no need to assume dye was used on the hair."

-Representations of the Buddha often feature blue hair, sometimes of a brilliant hue.
+According to Gale R. Owen-Crocker in Dress in Anglo-Saxon England "the use of colour in Anglo-Saxon art is not realistic ... and there is no need to assume dye was used on the hair."Representations of the Buddha often feature blue hair, sometimes of a brilliant hue.
 This artistic convention emphasizes the blue element in the 'blue-black' hair said to be one of the 32 special physical characteristics of the Buddha.
 Traces of ancient blue pigment could be seen in the hair grooves of some of the 4-6C Buddhas known as the 'Qingzhou Buddhas' found in an ancient schoolyard pit in China in Qingzhou (Shandong) in 1996, shown on exhibit in London and many other world capitals.